+Grade Level: 11

-Grade Level: 10-12 Course #: 7161 Length: 2 Semesters Credit(s): 1credit per Semester; 2 credits maximum
+Course #: 7161

+Length: 2 Semesters

+Credit(s): 1credit per

+Semester; 2 credits

+maximum

-This course provides a general introduction to the field of teaching.
+Co-requisite: Child & Adolescent Development, will be taken concurrently This course provides a general introduction to the field of teaching.
 Students will explore educational careers, teaching preparation, and professional expectations as well as requirements for teacher certification.
 Current trends and issues in education will be examined.
-A minimum of 20-hours of classroom observation experience is required for successful completion of this course.
-This course has been approved for dual credit.
+A volunteer experience of a minimum of 20 hours is required for successful completion of this course.
+This course has been approved to be offered for dual credit.

 Students pursuing this course for dual credit are still required to meet the minimum prerequisites for the course and pass the course with a C or better in order for dual credit to be awarded.